 •Pause before the end of a familiar phrase, such as 1,2,….
 (3); Ready, set,….(go).

 •Climb the stairs and say, “Up, Up, Up” as you step on each stair.
 Then pause as you take the next step to encourage Alex to fill in the blank.
 Similarly, say “Down, down, down” as you descend the stairs, pausing to let him fill in the blank.

 •Need more ideas on how to get your child to talk?
-Contact us, we’re always happy to help!
+Join our membership, we’re always happy to help!